STORM-IRIT/Radium-Engine/doc/main.md

 The documentation is structured as follow:

-- @ref basicsmanual : how to compile Radium and use it in your own project.
+- \ref basicsmanual : how to compile Radium and use it in your own project.
-- @ref develmanual : general topics (e.g. coding conventions) and description of the concepts found in the API of Radium.
+- \ref develmanual : general topics (e.g. coding conventions) and description of the concepts found in the API of Radium.
-- @ref conceptsmanual : high level concepts used in Radium Engine
+- \ref conceptsmanual : high level concepts used in Radium Engine